 Humans of Chelsea High

-A Bleu Print project in partnership with CHS Writing for Publication and Photography classes, Humans of CHS seeks to spotlight the voices and perspectives of Chelsea's students and staff members.
+A Bleu Print project in partnership with CHS Journalism and Photography classes, Humans of CHS seeks to spotlight the voices and perspectives of Chelsea's students and staff members.

 "I'm either always thinking about math problems or looking at things in an artistic way."

 “A day without laughter is a day wasted.”

 "Doc Brown from back to the future inspires me."